 How the pathway works

-During your final year of undergraduate study, you’ll begin taking graduate-level Occupational Therapy courses — if you meet progress standards and graduate program admissions requirements.
-The graduate-level courses will satisfy credit requirements for your undergraduate major as well as the first year of the graduate Occupational Therapy program.
+During your final year of undergraduate study, you’ll begin taking graduate-level UMaine History courses — if you meet progress requirements and graduate program admissions standards.
+The UMaine graduate-level courses will satisfy credit requirements for your undergraduate major at USM as well as the first year of the UMaine graduate program.

 Frequently asked questions

 Our Accelerated Graduate Pathways offer highly motivated undergraduate students the opportunity to begin graduate study while completing their bachelor’s degree.

 Our helpful admissions counselors are here to answer your questions about the admissions process, our academic programs, and student support services.
 We also invite you to explore the many ways to visit campus or to engage with us through online experiences.